How To: Set Up Your Longboard

-If your board has drop through mounting like the DB Freeride, then there's another step you have to do to remove the grip from the holes.
+If your board has drop through mounting like the Rayne Demonseed, then there's another step you have to do to remove the grip from the holes.
 Start by turning the deck over, and cutting a cross to allow the grip to conform better to the wood, kind of like what we did in step 2.
 Then get the screwdriver (or your rasping tool of choice) and rasp the inside edge of the drop through mounts.
 The grip might 'cut itself' during this part, don't worry about it, as you're cutting it away anyway.
 When the rasping is done, get that handy blade and use it!
 For this cut, most like to hold the blade almost vertical to make it look like a clean transition between the grip and the deck.
 (Skip to Step 5 if you do not have a drop-through)

 Gather all of your parts to complete your setup and the the necessary tools to finish the process.
 If you are mounting your trucks on a drop through board, you need to separate the two parts of the trucks, the baseplates and the hangers, before you can mount them.
 Look at the pictures and use your skate tool to achieve the same result.

 Place your hardware on the board.
-If you purchased hardware from us we included washers, and recommend using them between the board and the nut to help displace the pressure from the hardware.
 On a top mount this would be on top of the board or on a drop through between the nut and the board on the bottom of the deck, as exemplified in these pictures.
-If you can't see the washers, turn your brightness up and squint.
 Make sure people see you doing this as it makes you look really smart.
 (Better picture below)